rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 His sons shall wage war and assemble a multitude of great forces, which shall keep coming and overflow and pass through, and again shall carry the war as far as his fortress. ^1110

-Then the king of the south, moved with rage, shall come out and fight against the king of the north.
+Then the king of the south, moved with rage, shall come out and fight with the king of the north.
 And he shall raise a great multitude, but it shall be given into his hand. ^1111

 And when the multitude is taken away, his heart shall be exalted, and he shall cast down tens of thousands, but he shall not prevail. ^1112